SicilyS/vacuumML/README.md

 Machine learning program Vacuum problem
-Solve how to avoid obstacles and clean asefficiently as possible with different restristion on memory runall() takes a while
+Solve how to avoid obstacles and clean as efficiently as possible with different restrictions on memory runall() takes a while